 When overseas communication became tiresome, you decided to come to the US to your favorite student.

-You were always very patient with me.
+You were always very patient in your relationship with me.
 You taught me driving with the help of that GPS system inside your head, and tolerated my cooking!
 You have always been a conservative listener, looking at me with blinking eyeballs, inquiring if I had actually said something.
 How sweet is that!

-My Valentine Day’s job offer is reserved exclusively for you.
+My Valentine Day’s letter and job offer is reserved exclusively for you.
 Your employment is effective immediately and will not be terminated at any time, or for any reason.
 Feel free to talk to me over dinner should you have any questions about our company.

 P.S.
 Please don’t forget to pick up some groceries for dinner this evening.
+I know this is a Valentine’s day letter but you are still responsible for the household after all.

 Here’s the shopping list: